 I’ll be honest, it was hard for me to find a great and varied selection of Japanese children’s songs on YouTube.
 I encourage you to check out Mama Lisa’s post for a comprehensive list.
 But, the ones below are pretty good.

-Seven catchy YouTube videos of Japanese children’s songs
+Seven catchy YouTube videos of Traditional Japanese children’s songs

 Japanese Greetings Song

 It only makes sense to start with a song of greetings.

 This song is considered Japan’s best selling song.
 It appeared on a Japanese children’s television program, but there are now quite a few versions of it.

 Here’s a translation of the song into English.

 Many people will be familiar with the melody which is from the song “Funiculi, Funicula” (by the way, that song was created in the late 1800s to commemorate the opening of the first funicular railway on Mount Vesuvius).
 This song encourages kids to wear pants.

 Here’s some information about Oni No Pants lyrics in English.